Burnout has recently been classified fully by the World Health Organisation (W.H.O.).

 =========

-03:49:- Actually starts at 3min 49sec, there is no content before that.
+03:49:- The webinar actually starts at 3min 49sec, into the recording, there is no content before that.

 10.05:- W.H.O. diagnostic criteria for burnout: